WEEE-REFLEX/CoronaEffectSeparator/README.md

-EddyCurrentSeparator
+CoronaEffectSeparator
 ====================

-Simulation of an ECS device, using ProjectChrono Chrono::Engine library
+Simulation of a CES device, using ProjectChrono Chrono::Engine library